cgross/generator-cg-angular/README.md

 * Integrates Bower for package management
 * Includes Yeoman subgenerators for directives, services, partials, and filters
 * Integrates LESS and includes Bootstrap via the source LESS files allowing you to reuse Bootstrap vars/mixins/etc.
-* Easily Testable - Each sub-generator creates a skeleton unit test, and [Karma](http://karma-runner.github.io/) is included.
+* Easily Testable - Each sub-generator creates a skeleton unit test.
 Unit tests can be run via `grunt test` and they run automatically during the grunt watch that is active during `grunt serve`.
-* Easily integratable with Jenkins - run `grunt test-ci` to do a single run unit test

 Directory Layout
 -------------